govindak-umd/Driving_Data_Collection_Test/README.md

 # Driving_Data_Collection_Test
-This repository shows how to get combined IMU, GPS, and Video data for ORB-SLAM2 verification testing
+This repository shows how to get combined IMU, GPS, and Video data for ORB-SLAM2 and ORB-SLAM3 verification testing

 ## Steps to run